 Peleula When Hiiaka and Wahine-omao were returning from Kauai to Hawaii Island with Lohiau, they stopped at Peleula on Oahu.
 There they were hosted by a "princess" or chiefess seer, Peleula (for whom the area is named).
 Peleula had once been a lover of Lohiau, and now tries to win Lohiau in a game of kilu.
 Kilu is a game in which a small gourd or coconut shell, cut lengthwise, is used as a quoit.
 The player chants as he or she tosses the kilu towards an object placed in front of one of the opposite sex.
 If it hits the goal, that player claims a kiss.
 The story of Hiiakaikapoliopele elaborates the many chants that were used in this particular game.
-Place Names of Hawaii also states that many healing heiau were located in this area. |
+Place Names of Hawaii also states that many healing heiau were located in this area.
+Below: Peleula appears as a place name in downtown Honolulu on Monsarrat's 1920 map. |

 |